 You can normally pay by cash or card.
 If you get a quote in Dong but pay in dollars or vice versa make sure you check the exchange rates as sometimes tailors can be sneaky and use one which is in their advantage compared to the one you would use.

-Some higher end tailors will only offer set prices however others will certainly require some haggling.
+Some higher-end tailors will only offer set prices however others will certainly require some haggling.
 Salesmen and women in the shops will always offer a super high price at first.
 A good tip is to offer back about 1/3rd of what is initially suggested and work your way up.
-As a rule of thumb, try not to pay anything above 50% of what they originally say.
+As a rule of thumb, try not to pay anything above 50% of what they originally said.
 Haggling is good fun and a rite of passage.
 It’s important to negotiate with a smile though as the tailors will appreciate this more and you will be more likely to get a bigger discount.
 If you are harsh, angry or rude it will not get you anywhere!

-Also shop around, most places do the same stuff — sometimes it’s good to haggle with a few different people.
-Stick to super low budgets and you will soon realise what the limit is.
+Also, shop around, most places do the same stuff — sometimes it’s good to haggle with a few different people.
+Stick to super-low budgets and you will soon realise what the limit is.
 If the tailors say $100, go in at $20 for a few shops and don’t budge, you’ll soon see what price they are willing to lower it to.

-Do remember though this is how they make their livelihood- sometimes for the sake of £1—£2 its just not worth haggling!
+Do remember though this is how they make their livelihood- sometimes for the sake of £1—£2 it’s just not worth haggling!
 If you buy multiple items in the same shop you can also usually get more of a discount, if you are looking to buy 4 suits- buy them in the same place!

 What’s the tailoring process like?

-The tailors take all your measurements and sew it together in 24 hours.
+The tailors take all your measurements and sew them together in 24 hours.
 You then have to go back to the shop and they make all the necessary adjustments.
 This is when you can really make big impacts on the style and shape.
 One piece of advice here is to really be honest about what you want.
-After another 24 hours the tailors will deliver to your hotel and you can have a final check, if you aren’t happy, they’ll keep making adjustments.
+After another 24 hours, the tailors will deliver to your hotel and you can have a final check, if you aren’t happy, they’ll keep making adjustments.

 Is communication easy when you want to get something tailored?